fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9a.md

 ```

 First, we have a declaration of a [type alias](https://www.typescriptlang.org/docs/handbook/2/everyday-types.html#type-aliases) called <i>CallsFunction</i>.
-CallsFunction is a function type with one parameter: <i>callback</i>.
-The parameter <i>callback</i> is of type function which takes a string parameter and returns [any](https://www.typescriptlang.org/docs/handbook/2/everyday-types.html#any) value.
-As we will learn later in this part, <i>any</i> is a kind of "wildcard" type that can represent any type.
+*CallsFunction* is a function type with one parameter: *callback*.
+The parameter *callback* is of type function which takes a string parameter and returns [any](https://www.typescriptlang.org/docs/handbook/2/everyday-types.html#any) value.
+As we will learn later in this part, *any* is a kind of "wildcard" type that can represent any type.
 Also, CallsFunction returns [void](https://www.typescriptlang.org/docs/handbook/2/functions.html#void) type.

-Next, we define the function <i>func</i> of type <i>CallsFunction</i>.
-From the function's type, we can infer that its parameter function cb will only accept a string argument.
+Next, we define the function *func* of type *CallsFunction*.
+From the function's type, we can infer that its parameter function *cb* will only accept a string argument.
 To demonstrate this, there is also an example where the parameter function is called with a numeric value, which will cause an error in TypeScript.

-Lastly, we call <i>func</i> giving it the following function as a parameter:
+Lastly, we call *func* giving it the following function as a parameter:

 ```js
 (result) => {